 Want a pretty look for your home for Valentine’s Day?
-This easy heart topiary DIY idea is perfect!
+These easy Valentine topiaries are perfect for a heart-themed vignette.

 I love decorating with topiaries throughout the year!
 Valentine’s Day is fast-approaching, and a heart shape topiary makes such a pretty accent for any table in your home.
 Make a couple of heart topiaries and pair them in your entryway on a foyer table, on your living room coffee table, or in your kitchen on a buffet or countertop to create a beautiful Valentine’s Day vignette.
 It’s a great way to add a fun and festive touch to your home for the holiday.

 These 5 simple decor ideas using Valentine’s Day yarn hearts add a special touch of Valentine’s Day fun around your home.

 (This post contains affiliate links, so I may earn a small commission when you make a purchase through links on my site at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.)

 I like to add a few simple touches of Valentine’s day decor around our home.
 In January, after the Christmas decorations come down and are stored away, I usually simplify and neutralize our accessories a little bit.

 So, by the time February rolls around, I’m ready to add a little bit more color into the mix.
 I certainly don’t go all out decorating every nook and cranny of our home with red and white, but a few touches here and there are kind of fun and festive.